Dragonmystic707/exalted-reincarnated/docs/System/Martial_Arts.md

 The Stylist speaks the language of Nothing, articulating its emptiness with perfect articulation, yet devoid of any meaning.

-The Stylist takes a Distract Action of (Cunning + Lore) vs Resolve of all enemy characters that can hear the Stylist within Short Range.
+The Stylist takes a Distract Action of (Wits + Lore) vs Resolve of all enemy characters that can hear the Stylist within Short Range.

 ### Door to Nowhere